Chisa-Momin/Ctf_writeups/Echoes_of_the_unknown/The_Solution.md

 ![alt text](The_flag_in_the_spectogram_form.png)

-Actually, even after uncovering the flag i encountered several wrong answers as you can see it is not clearly written so i have to check each similar looking word and if it is incorrect and then try again with another letter and doing that i lost my accuracy and many more failed attempts.Eg.Writing 0 instead of o and likewise.
-So,i suggest anyone to try all possible guesses in google docs and recheck with the given flag whichever is matching the most, submit that flag and earn your 100% accuracy.Just don't be reckless like me :(
+Actually, even after uncovering the flag i encountered several wrong answers as you can see it is not clearly written so i have to check each similar looking word and if it is incorrect and then try again with another letter and doing that i lost my accuracy and many more failed attempts.
+Eg.Writing 0 instead of o and likewise.
+So,i suggest anyone to try all possible guesses in google docs and recheck with the given flag whichever is matching the most, submit that flag and earn your 100% accuracy.
+Just don't be reckless like me :( .

 The flag is _QnQSec{h1dd3n_1n_4ud1o}_